stanfordhagoromo/instruments/README.md

 [TWSBI Diamond 580, $50.00](https://www.gouletpens.com/collections/demonstrator-pens/products/twsbi-diamond-580-fountain-pen-clear?variant=11884892028971)

 A step up from the Safari, and a worthwhile investment if you switch to exclusively fountain pens.
 The transparent casing lets you watch the liquid flow (which is especially fun if you study fluid dynamics).
-The ink chamber is a lot larger than the Safari's, so you can
+The ink chamber is a lot larger than the Safari's, so you can continuously write for about a week before the refill.

 ## Ink